 This fun MSU pre-college program could be the highlight of your summer - it could even change your life!
 About 2,500 youth (ages 11-19) and chaperones from across Michigan attend annually.

 4-H Exploration Days registration goes from mid-March through April with session assignments made on a first-come, first-served basis.
 Registration deadlines, usually the end of April, but can vary by county, so check with your county MSU Extension office.
 As you select your session choices, be sure to watch for age restrictions!
 Age requirements for sessions are based on your age as of January 1.

 The Activity Guide includes a campus map centerfold and lists where and when all sessions and other activities are being held during the event.
 Each participant receives a copy at check-in or you can download an app to have the activity guide easily accessible on your phone.
-Look for directions on downloading the app in the web version of the activity guide below.
+Look for directions on downloading the app in the web version of the activity guide above.